bulletmark/pifaceio/README.md

     sudo python ./setup.py install

-Set up permissions, groups, udev etc for spidev device on RPi:
+To set up permissions/groups/udev etc for spidev device on RPi, run the following included script and then reboot.

     sudo ./install-spidev.sh